 Students may supplement College-owned furniture in common spaces with their own additions.
 However, the College is not responsible for damage or theft of non-College furnishings.
 It is the student’s responsibility to remove all non-College furnishings upon departure and summer shutdown.
 Furniture that remains in rooms and common spaces at the end of the academic year may be disposed of by the College.

 All screens must be left in place, attached to the windows.
 Students are billed for detached, missing or damaged screens.
-Students may face disciplinary action if screens are removed, causing security risks to locked doors.
+Students may face disciplinary action if screens are removed and/or for causing security risks to locked doors.

 Vandalism of college-provided phones will result in all hall or apartment residents bearing the cost of repairs or replacement and disciplinary action.